gauthamvasan/gauthamvasan.github.io/_posts/2023-10-25-simulators-and-moravec-paradox.md

 This adaptation is necessary due to the differences between simulation and reality, such as sensory noise, dynamics, and other environmental factors.
 Typically, there is a significant gap between simulated and real-world environments, which can lead to a degradation in the performance of policies when transferred to real robots.

-## Sim-to-real: The Silver Bullet?
+## Sim-to-Real: The Silver Bullet?
 The basic idea behind the generative AI revolution is simple: Train a big neural network with a HUGE dataset from the internet, and then use it to do various structured tasks.
 For example, LLMs can answer questions, write code, create poetry, and generate realistic art.
 Despite these capabilities, we're still waiting for robots from science fiction that can do everyday tasks like cleaning, folding laundry, and making breakfast.